Your guide to the best theatre in London this year.

 The legendary musical, following high school kids attempting to sing, dance, and act their way to fame, gets a 30th anniversary production in 2019.
 Essentially, if you really liked Glee, you’re going to love this one.
 Tickets and info here.

-11. Dear Evan Hansen, Noel Coward Theatre, autumn (date TBC)
+13. Dear Evan Hansen, Noel Coward Theatre, opens November 19 (previews from October 29)

 It’s new, but also not.
-All rather confusing, but here’s what we know, as per the Evening Standard: the current version of Les Miserables, which has been at the Queen’s Theatre since 1985, will transfer to the Gielgud Theatre in July, where it’ll run for four months.
-In December, a new version, based on the 25th anniversary Broadway show, will open at the Queen’s Theatre.
+All rather confusing, but here’s what we know, as per the Evening Standard: the current version of Les Miserables, which has been in London since 1985, and at the Queen’s Theatre since 2004, will transfer to the Gielgud Theatre in July, where it’ll run for four months before finally closing.
+In December, an updated version, based on the 25th anniversary Broadway show, will open at the by-then-renovated Queen’s Theatre.
 So in essence, same musical, different production.
 Keep an eye on their website for more.

 The classic Hollywood film gets a stage version, masterminded by prolific director Ivo van Hove, and starring Gillian Anderson and Lily James.
 Glamorous actress Margo Channing (Anderson) is the undisputed queen of the theatre, whilst Eve (James) is the ambitious upstart determined to usurp her.
 Tickets and info here.